pub struct ImageFormatConstraints {Show 18 fields

 entry.

-This is a [fuchsia.images2/PixelFormatModifier
+This is a [fuchsia.images2/PixelFormatModifier] that’s acceptable to

-the participant in combination with the pixel_format
+the participant in combination with the pixel_format.

-is set but pixel_format_modifier
+If pixel_format is set but pixel_format_modifier is un-set, the

 default depends on other fields: